climate-ai/truebranch/README.md

 The MSE distance plots for raw images, images in resnet45 feature space and in our feature space (as explained in chapter 4 of the Master Thesis) can be found in the notebook "Metric_Learning_Triplet_Loss.ipynb".

 ## 5.MRS and COS Similarity Classifier

+## 6. RF, MLP, LR Classifier
+The Random forest, Logistic Regression, Multi-layer Perceptron Classifiers are applied to the embeddings in order to evaluate the quality of the embeddings.
+The classifiers are implemented in the document "RF_LR_MLP_Classifier.py" inside the Classifier folder.
+Beside the truebranch embeddings, a feature extraction baseline is implemented to compare these embeddings to others.
+The baseline is presented in the Thesis.
+The script "Applying_diff_Classifiers.py" calculates the accuracy for the different embeddings.

+All results obtained through this project can be found in chapter 5 of the Truebranch.pdf document.
+Resnet50_PCA_KMeans_RawImage_Classifiers